Department of Biology

 Physics: PHYS 2A (4 units)

-University General Education Requirements (48 units)
+University General Education Requirements (43 units)

 See the University Catalog for additional advising notes.

-The B.A. in Natural Sciences Biology Option serves to establish subject matter competency through coursework as approved by the California Commission on Teacher Credentialing (CTC), which waives the California Subject Exam for Teachers (CSET), and streamlines the process for students to enter the Single Subject Teaching Credential program in Science.
+The Bachelor of Arts in Natural Sciences Biology Option serves to establish subject matter competency through coursework as approved by the California Commission on Teacher Credentialing (CTC), which waives the California Subject Exam for Teachers (CSET), and streamlines the process for students to enter the Single Subject Teaching Credential program in Science.
 This degree program is primarily designed for students who plan to become middle or high school science teachers; however, the program is also suitable for students who have interest in other science career options.

 Please contact CSM Advising and Resources Center (ARC) at 559.278.4150 for advising and more information.